Pagure/pagure/doc/configuration.rst

 GITOLITE_VERSION
 ~~~~~~~~~~~~~~~~

-This configuration key allows to specify which version of gitolite you are
+This configuration key allows one to specify which version of gitolite you are
 using, it can be either ``2`` or ``3``.

 Defaults to: ``3``.